brnco/ucsb-src-microservices/README.md

 type "cd/ d [path to repo directory]"

 By doing this, you are set to open the cmd window in the directory with all the scripts so you don't have to type their full paths

-#hashmove
-better file movement

-**General Usage**

-python hashmove.py [source file or directory full path] [destination parent directory full path] [flags]

-**to move a file**

-python hashmove.py C:/path/to/file.ext C:/path/to/parent/dir

-**to move a directory**

-python hashmove.py /home/path/to/dir/a /home/path/to/dir/b

-**to copy a file**

-python hashmove.py C:/path/to/file.ext C:/path/to/parent/dir -c

-**log the transfer**

-python hashmove.py /home/path/to/dir/a /home/path/to/dir/b -l

-**verify against another hash or set of hashes**

-python hashmove.py "/home/path to/dir/you question" /home/path/to/dir/with/hashes -v

 #makesomethings
 the make-scripts are kind of the atomic units of our microservices.
 They work on single files and are very dumb but effective.

-##makedip
-Takes n input strings that are the canonical names for our digitized objects [a1234, cusb_col_a12_01_5678_00] and the transaction number from Aeon to which this DIP is linked.
-Transcodes from source objects if necessary, hashmoves them to DIP directory, zips DIP directory in anticipation of upload via FTP to Aeon server.
-Flags for "high quality" and "archival" not yet working (patrons sometimes request these).

-Has dependencies for ffmpeg, ffprobe

-Has flags for startObject (-so), transactionNumber (-tn), mode (-tape for tapes, -disc coming soon)

-python makedip.py -h for more info

 ##makebroadcast
 Takes an input file, generally an archival master or raw-broadcast capture, inserts 2s fades, drops bitrate to 44.1k/16bit, embeds ID3 metadata if source txt file is present.